nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### 3.2.
 Commands
 **Current Implementation**
 The abstract `Command` class in `seedu.duke` defines how the rest of the commands interact with the UI and UserInput objects.
-Its purpose is to ensure that all commands conform to the same design and coding standards to be compatable with the UI layer while also being sufficiently flexible to allow for complex commands to be created.
+Its purpose is to ensure that all commands conform to the same design and coding standards to be compatible with the UI layer while also being sufficiently flexible to allow for complex commands to be created.
 It specifies the following *abstract* methods:

 * `Command#help()` - Allows commands to specify a default help `String` to be displayed if the argument supplied is incorrect.